lowrescat/Scenic/README.md

 # Scenic

-Scenic is a UI framework made for easy control over multiple batches of UI elements through the classes **"Scene"** and **"Container"**.
+A UI library made with efficiency, readability and simplicity in mind.